 4) Change some code in Qt

-Because Qt 4.7 is not officially support Lion, you might get error like “This version of Mac OS X is unsupported”, but actually, if you are not going to use some of the features in Lion, Qt will work pretty well.
-So, in order to get rigid of this annoying error, you need to do some changes to the header file named: qglobal.h, which lies in /Library/Frameworks/QtCore.framework/Versions/4/Headers.
+Since Qt 4.7 does not officially support Lion, you might get error like: “This version of Mac OS X is unsupported”, if you are not going to use some of its features in Lion, Qt will work pretty well.
+In order to get rigid of this annoying error, you need to make some changes to the header file named: qglobal.h, which lies in /Library/Frameworks/QtCore.framework/Versions/4/Headers

 # if !defined(MAC_OS_X_VERSION_10_6) # define MAC_OS_X_VERSION_10_6 MAC_OS_X_VERSION_10_5 + 1 # endif